 Get a Direct Comparison of Insurance Providers

 9. Deductible, Excesses & Co-Pays

 You may choose to take annual deductible, a per visit excess or a co-pay.
 All of these will affect your premium, either by taking one or not taking one.

 A deductible is an annual deductible is a fixed amount that you must pay before the insurance will start to cover you for your eligible expenses.
 For example, you might have an annual $250 deductible per person.
 This means that you’re responsible for the first $250 of eligible expenses, then the insurance will cover all other eligible expenses after that.
 Typical deductibles range from $250/year all the way up to $5,000/year+.
 Depending on the provider, the deductible may apply to all of your expenses or only your inpatient expenses.

 An excess is a synonym for a deductible.
 Excess is commonly used term in the UK.

 A co-pay: you may also choose to take a co-pay, which means you agree to share a fixed percentage of the eligible costs with the insurer.
 Typically this is between 10-20%.
 If you took a 20% co-pay and had a $1,000 bill, then you’d have to pay $200 and the insurer would pay $800.
 This can get expensive for high-ticket treatments.
 The same 20% co-pay would set you back $2,000 on at $10,000 hospital bill.

-10. Payment Installments
+10. Payment Instalments

-If you’re paying Monthly, Quarterly or Semi-annually, you can expect to incur an additional surcharge for doing so.
+If you’re paying monthly, Quarterly or Semi-annually, you can expect to incur an additional surcharge for doing so.

 Monthly payments: 5-10% more on your annual premium